 Why does my dog hide during thunderstorms?Darlene Kister2020-11-16T13:37:35+00:00

 At times, dogs can sense a drop in barometric pressure that is often associated with thunderstorms.
 This in addition to the other unfamiliar noises of thunder, heavy rain, and wind can cause some anxiety in your dog.

 It is human nature to want to coddle and make our dogs feel better; however, making them do some obedience and work with you is usually a better option.
 If she is busy paying attention to you and working on some obedience, the thunder (or anything else that startles her) becomes background noise.

-This all sounds pretty good.
-How do I get started with The Dog Wizard?Darlene Kister2020-11-16T13:38:35+00:00
+How do I get started with a dog training program through The Dog Wizard?Darlene Kister2020-11-16T13:38:35+00:00

 The Dog Wizard trainers are well versed in a variety of training tools; from food to collars to remote collars.
 We know that not all dogs do well with every tool and we will help you decide what tool is best for your dog as well as what tools you’re comfortable with using.
 At the end of the day, whatever tool you’re comfortable in using will be the one you’re most consistent in using and that’s what’s most important to us.

 Will dog training change my dog’s personality?Darlene Kister2020-11-16T13:39:59+00:00

 Just like with people, attitude and personality may seem to drop when something is new.
 Through consistency and black and white expectations, attitude comes back and personality will still be there.
 Anytime we see a drop in attitude after training is if expectations start to become inconsistent.

 Why does my dog bite my hand?
 How do I retrain them?Darlene Kister2020-11-16T13:40:35+00:00